Scaling a Knowledge System Without a Bigger Model

 The key insight is that intelligence at query time depends on discipline at ingestion time.
 There is also the small matter of latency.
 Ideally, you want response to be within 5-7 seconds.

-The Cognitive Gradient: 3B + 14B
+Blending the Cognitive Gradient: 3B + 14B

+Cognitive gradient is the continuous transitions in structural architecture between the models and retrieval.
 To support this pipeline, we adopted a dual-model strategy - Small Language Model (3B parameters) and a Large Language Model (14B parameters).

 Qwen2.5 3B - for basic reasoning.
 This is perfect for quick fact lookup, extraction for semantic classification, and retrieval of grounded responses that are structured and straight to the point.
 SLM is token-efficient and also reduces the risk of hallucination.

-Qwen3.5 14B AWQ - for deeper reasoning: This is great for multi-document reasoning and broad synthesis to cross-reference context, making it intentionally expansive in production.
+Qwen3 14B AWQ - for deeper reasoning: This is great for multi-document reasoning and broad synthesis to cross-reference context, making it intentionally expansive in production.
 This is where trade-offs emerge.
 The 14B model consumes more tokens and requires stricter budgeting.

 To improve performance, it is natural to assume that GPU utilization and VRAM will be the main bottlenecks.
 However, the actual limiting factors when designing production-grade infrastructure are: